No Fees Unless We Win (206) 919-3215

 Posted in Dog Bites on January 20, 2019

 Every state has unique laws regarding pet ownership, dog bites, and animal attacks.
 Most states have statutes in place permitting dog bite victims to file claims seeking financial recovery from pet owners.
 Washington’s main dog bite statute is in Section 16.08.040 of the Revised Code of Washington.
 This law imposes strict liability on the owner of any dog that bites a person, regardless of any prior knowledge of viciousness or negligence on the owner’s part.
+If you have been injured or attacked by a dog, contact our Seattle dog bite lawyers today for a free consultation.

 When Can Victims File Claims Against Dog Owners?